ryan4yin/nix-config/README.md

 </p>

 > My configuration is becoming more and more complex, and it may be difficult for beginners to read it.
-> If you are new to NixOS and want to know how I use NixOS, you can take a look at the [ryan4yin/nix-config/releases](https://github.com/ryan4yin/nix-config/releases) and go back to some simpler older versions, which will be much easier to understand.
+> If you are new to NixOS and want to know how I use NixOS, I would recommend you to take a look at the [ryan4yin/nix-config/releases](https://github.com/ryan4yin/nix-config/releases) first, **checkout to some simpler older versions**, which will be much easier to understand.

 This repository is home to the nix code that builds my systems: